Kartavirya Arjuna: Encounter with Parashurama

+The Mahabharata mentions him as one of the best warriors and introduces his divine origin, attributing it to the Padmini Ekadasi.
+It is said that there was none who could rival him in Sacrifices, Charity, Learning, Austerity, Battlefield Exploits, Feats, Strength, Mercy, Generosity or Power.

+In the controversy regarding his name the clarification is given as below; Sahasra is the correct prefix that means "a thousand", not SahasTra.
+However, it is invariably misspelled as the latter.
+The same prefix is spelled when referring to the crown chakra: "Sahasrara Chakra" or when it occurs in family names (example: Sahasrabuddhe) without a T. Also see Sahasralinga.
+The confusion arises because the Hindi letter "Sa" (स) merges with "ra" (र) and looks like "stra" (स्र).

-Origin of Vrishala Kshatriyas
+The origin of Vrishala Kshatriya

 The Ocean said, If thou hast heard, O king, of the great Rishi Jamadagni, his son is competent to duly receive thee as a guest.--Then that king proceeded, filled with great wrath.
 Arrived at that retreat, he found Rama himself.
 With his kinsmen he began to do many acts that were hostile to Rama, and caused much trouble to that high-souled hero.
 Then the energy, which was immeasurable of Rama blazed forth, burning the troops of the foe, O lotus-eyed one.
 Taking up his battle-axe, Rama suddenly put forth his power, and hacked that thousand-armed hero, like a tree of many branches.
 Beholding him slain and prostrated on the earth, all his kinsmen, uniting together, and taking up their darts, rushed at Rama, who was then seated, from all sides.
 Rama also, taking up his bow and quickly ascending on his car, shot showers of arrows and chastised the army of the king.
 Then, some of the Kshatriyas, afflicted with the terror of Jamadagni's son, entered mountain-fastnesses, like deer afflicted by the lion.
 Of them that were unable, through fear of Rama, to discharge the duties ordained for their order, the progeny became Vrishalas owing to their inability to find Brahmanas.
 In this way Dravidas and Abhiras and Pundras, together with the Savaras, became Vrishalas through those men who had Kshatriya duties assigned to them (in consequence of their birth), falling away (from those duties).
 Then the Kshatriyas that were begotten by.

 Later on, as Patanjali's Aṣṭādhyāyī mentions, Abhiras appear in 150 BC.
 Later on, Abhiras established the Traikutaka dynasty with kings such as Ishwarsena, Indradutta, Dahrasena & Vyaghrasena.
 Dahrasena even performed Ashwamedha Yagya.
 Traikutikas were known for their Vaishnava faith, who claimed to be Yadava of Haiheya branch.
 Later on, in 10th century, Chudasamas are mentioned as the Abhira Ranaka, in Hemachandra's reference to Graharipu in Dvyashraya.
 Merutunga claims in his prose that Abhira Ranaka, Navaghana defeated Jayasimha eleven times, but Jayasimha went himself twelfth time after capturing newly fortified Vardhamanapura (now Wadhwan).